The Crow (2024 film): Filming

-Principal photography commenced on July 13, 2022 in Prague, Czech Republic.
+Principal photography commenced on July 13, 2022, in Prague, Czech Republic.
 Paperwork filed from the film's production falsely identified the project as a six-episode television series.
 Filming was previously set to commence in June 2022, shooting in Prague and Munich.
-By August 26, 2022, Danny Huston, whose nephew Jack was previously cast as Draven in March 2015, was cast in an undisclosed role.
+To ensure the safety and comfort of all the cast and crew in light of the 1994 film's shooting incident as well as the then-recent similar incident on Rust, Sanders met with the special effects department and armorer in Prague the first day, and told them that no firing weapons would be used on his set, using airsoft guns instead even though it cost them a bit of the very limited visual effects budget's money to add a muzzle flash and smoke, with Sanders feeling that the film's visual effects were very much in-camera and shot at a location with set extension.
+By August 26, 2022, Danny Huston, whose nephew Jack was previously cast as Eric in March 2015, was cast as Vincent Roeg.
+It was also revealed that Isabella Wei joined the cast as Zadie.
 On September 16, 2022, the film wrapped production.